Mellanox/libvma/README.txt

    options mlx4_core fast_drop=1
    options mlx4_core log_num_mgm_entry_size=-1
    And restart the driver: /etc/init.d/openibd restart
+   - or reboot while openibd in not exist.

 Installing:
 Install the package as any other rpm or debian package [rpm -i libvma.X.Y.Z-R.rpm].